tact-lang/tact/dev-docs/CONTRIBUTING.md

 The [src/grammar/test](../src/grammar/test) folder contains Tact files that are supposed to be parsed without any issues, and the [src/grammar/test-failed](../src/grammar/test-failed) folder contains grammatically incorrect test files which should result in parser errors.
 The parser error messages and the locations they point to are fixed in the [src/grammar/**snapshots**/grammar.spec.ts.snap](../src/grammar/prev/__snapshots__/grammar.spec.ts.snap) Jest snapshot file.

+### Standard library

+The [src/stdlib/stdlib](../src/stdlib/stdlib) folder contains source code of standard library.
+It has two subfolders:

+- [src/stdlib/stdlib/std](../src/stdlib/stdlib/std) contains ambient definition that are present in every `.tact` file.
+It's loaded automatically by compiler, and should never otherwise be included.
+- [src/stdlib/stdlib/libs](../src/stdlib/stdlib/libs/) contains standard library exports available via `@stdlib/...` imports from source code.
+Source code inside of these files is just a regular `.tact` source, and shouldn't import anything from  `/std` folder either.

+The library is built by `yarn gen:stdlib` script into `stdlib.ts` file that holds base64 of all Tact and FunC sources in the library.
+Whenever source code of standard library was changed, a new `stdlib.ts` must be generated.

+Whenever CLI (or external tooling) needs to access source of standard library, it should initialize virtual filesystem from `stdlib.ts`.
+Accessing source of standard library directly is error-prone and discouraged.
+For example, standard library might not be found, if compiler is included as a library.

 ### Typechecker

 The Tact type-checker's implementation can be found mostly in the following files: